AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/reduce-update-cycle-time.md

 In a database table, there can be data columns with changeable values.
 For example, in an **orders** table there might be a column called **status**.
 When an order is initially written to the database, the status column might contain the value `pending`.
 The order will then be replicated in your [Data Warehouse](../data-analyst/data-warehouse-mgr/tour-dwm.md) with this `pending` value.

 Changeable columns need to be [rechecked for updated values](../data-analyst/data-warehouse-mgr/cfg-data-rechecks.md) over time.
-By default, Magento BI rechecks these columns during every update, but if there\'s a large amount of data to be rechecked and replicated, it can negatively impact your update time.
-Instead of running rechecks during every update, Magento recommends setting the recheck frequency to daily, weekly, or monthly.
+By default, MBI rechecks these columns during every update, but if there is a large amount of data to be rechecked and replicated, it can negatively impact your update time.
+Instead of running rechecks during every update, we recommend setting the recheck frequency to daily, weekly, or monthly.

 ## Use Incremental Replication Methods